Miguel Salmon Del Real: New Ensemble of Mexico

 On his return from Europe in 2009, he founded the Ensamble Nuevo de México (New Ensemble of Mexico), where for three years he made over 50 premieres of Mexican composers.
 With this group he made a "sonorous encyclopaedia" with more than 20 symphonic miniatures, all of one minute, commissioned to diverse generations of Mexican composers.

 Since November 2009, the Ensemble New Mexico has given world premiere to 48 works from 39 composers.
 These pieces, written exclusively for the Ensemble New Mexico have been the result of the collaboration between creators and performers.

-Comprised by soloists, chamber musicians and regular core members from diverse Symphony Orchestras in the country, the Ensamble Nuevo de México, seeks to commission and premiere works by living authors, in pursue of a construction of a new and an innovative repertoire and its materialization through their premiere.
+Comprised by soloists, chamber musicians and regular core members from diverse Symphony Orchestras in the country, the Ensamble Nuevo de México seeks to commission and premiere works by living authors, with the objective of constructing a new and innovative repertoire.

 Concert at the International Forum of New Music ‘Manuel Enríquez', 2010.

 International Forum of New Music "Manuel Enríquez" and teaching experience

 In 2010, he was Coordinator of Programming for the International Forum of New Music "Manuel Enríquez" (2010 and 2011), an event sponsored by the INBA (Fine Arts National Institute), as well as professor (Orchestration, Fuga, music theory and orchestral practices and corals) in institutions such as the ICEM (Research Center and Music Studies), ITESM (Monterrey Institute of Technology and Higher Education), Mexico City Campus.
 He also took part as a teacher in the Research and Musical Information Centre "Carlos Chavez" and the UAM (Metropolitan Autonomous University).